speedment/speedment-doc/pages/enterprise_spring.md

 filter={"property":"xx","operator":"yy","value":zz}
 ```

-The "property" is the name of the column you want to apply the filter to.
-For example `length' or `name`.
+The xx "property" is the name of the column you want to apply the filter to.
+For example "length" or "name".

-The "operator" can be any operator shown in the table below:
+The yy "operator" can be any operator shown in the table below:

 | Operator | Equivalence | Meaning             |
 | :------- | :---------- | :------------------ |